Quadratic Wasserstein metrics for von Neumann algebras via transport plans: The triangle inequality

 hence $(A,\sigma^{\mu},\mu)\varphi\left( A,\sigma^{\xi},\xi\right) $ by \cite[Theorem 4.1]{DS2}.
 According to Definition \ref{I}, and applying $\iota_{\omega}$ and $\iota_{\psi}$ componentwise to elements of direct sums, we have

-where we employed the triangle inequality in $\bigoplus_{l=1}^{n}H_{\varphi}$, applied Lemmas \ref{inbed} and \ref{inbed2}, and used the fact that $\iota_{\omega}$ and $\iota_{\psi}$ preserve the inner products.
+where we employed the triangle inequality in $\left(\bigoplus_{l=1}^{n}H,\left\|\cdot\right\|_{\oplus H}\right)$, applied Lemmas \ref{inbed} and \ref{inbed2}, and used the fact that $\iota_{\omega}$ and $\iota_{\psi}$ preserve the inner products.
 Now take the infimum on the left over all of $T_{\sigma}(\mu,\xi)$, which includes the compositions $\omega\circ\psi$ for all $\omega\in T_{\sigma}(\mu,\nu)$ and $\psi\in T_{\sigma}(\nu,\psi)$, followed in turn by the infima over all $\omega\in T_{\sigma}(\mu,\nu)$ and $\psi\in T_{\sigma}(\nu,\psi)$ on the right. \end{proof}

-Note that the middle term in the application of triangle inequality in $\bigoplus_{l=1}^{n}H_{\varphi}$ above is zero because we use the relative tensor product $H:=H_{\omega}\otimes_{\nu}H_{\psi}$ containing $H_{\varphi}$.
+Note that the middle term in the application of triangle inequality in $\bigoplus_{l=1}^{n}H$ above is zero because we use the relative tensor product $H=H_{\omega}\otimes_{\nu}H_{\psi}$ containing $H_{\varphi}$.
 Exactly this point of the triangle inequality tends to run astray in other transport plan based approaches to the Wasserstein distance.
 See in particular \cite{dePT}, which in turn built on \cite{GMP}; also see \cite[Footnote 4]{GP2}.

-The triangle inequality actually still works if one were to use all transport plans, rather than just modular transport plan, a point which we come back to in the final section.
+The triangle inequality actually still works if one were to use all transport plans, rather than just modular transport plans, a point which we come back to in the final section.